-Treatment for fainting (syncope) will depend on whether there is an underlying cause.
-See Fainting - causes for more information about the possible causes of fainting.
+Treatment for fainting (syncope) will depend on the type of fainting you experienced, and whether there is an underlying cause for the fainting.

 Treating the underlying cause